CALENDAR & NEWS

 A restriction in Personal Allowances now applies for those individuals earning in excess of £100000, with the Personal Allowance reducing by £1 for every £2 above the limit.
 Income in excess of this, taking in to account the allowance restriction can be seen to give a liability at up to 60% on personal allowances lost.

-For 2016/17 onwards each basic rate taxpayer can receive up to £1000 of bank interest tax free, banks will now pay interest gross.
+Each basic rate taxpayer can now receive up to £1000 of bank interest tax free, banks currently pay interest gross.
 This allowance is reduced to £500 for higher rate taxpayers.
 Anyone in receipt of more than £1000 interest and/or higher rate payers will need to review their position at least annually to ensure they do not build up an unforeseen tax liability.

-Rates of tax on dividends have also changed, with the first £5000 exempt, and then several rates applying thereafter.
+Rates of tax on dividends have also changed, with the first £2000 exempt, and then several rates applying thereafter.
 Previously, basic rate payers had no additional liability on top of the 10% tax credit, higher rate payers paid an additional 22.5%.
-The changes in tax rates on dividends will require careful calculations for any taxpayer in receipt of more than £5000 from this source.
+The changes in tax rates on dividends will require careful calculations for any taxpayer in receipt of more than £2000 (reduced from £5000) from this source.

 A "married couples allowance" now exists.
 This is not an additional allowance, but simply a transfer of 10% of one spouse's personal allowance to the other, where one spouse is a basic rate payer and the other does not pay tax at all.
 This situation needs to be kept under review/considered annually, the maximum saving is 10% of the personal allowance at 20%.

 Whilst we cannot do anything to change tax rates or allowances it may be possible to look at an individual situation and take advantage of opportunities to reduce an individuals overall liability, dependant on attitude to general investment risk etc. We do not, however, participate in or sell any aggressive tax avoidance schemes.